dlab-berkeley/sql-for-r-users/README.md

 ```

-* Special thanks to Jacob Coblnetz (@Jacob_Coblnetz) for sharing his slides on the SQL workshop used at MIT and Aaron Culich at D-Lab at UC Berkeley for providing constructive feedback.
+* Special thanks to Jacob Coblnetz (@Jacob_Coblnetz) for sharing his slides on the SQL workshop used at MIT and Aaron Culich and Aniket Kesari at D-Lab at UC Berkeley for providing constructive feedback.

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).